redis-developer/redis-om-node-skeleton-app/README.md

 Do you want to build an API using Express and Redis OM but just don't have the time?
 Well, this repo is the repo for you!
 Just clone it, get some Redis, and modify to taste.

 What is this repo?
-It's a small, fully functional API written in Express that uses Redis as it's primary database and uses Redis OM as a convenient way to access that primary database.
+It's a small, fully functional API written in Express that uses Redis as its primary database and uses Redis OM as a convenient way to access that primary database.
 It's chock full of examples that you can learn from, modify, and use in your own applications.

 Did I mention that it's fully functional?
 Yep.
 So let's get this thing a-functioning!